Zendro-dev/Sandbox/README.md

+# Local MIAPPE zendro data-warehouse

+This document is intended to give step-by-step instructions on how to setup and use the local MIAPPE zendro instance.
+There are 2 ways to do this.

+- Use the fully setup Sandbox and just start, following the instructions from [here](https://github.com/Zendro-dev/Sandbox/tree/MIAPPE_biohackathon2021_local#setup-the-local-miappe-instance-from-the-sandbox).
+- Use the zendro CLI to setup the local MIAPPE instance manually, following the instructions from [here](https://github.com/Zendro-dev/Sandbox/tree/MIAPPE_biohackathon2021_local#set-up-miappe-warehouse-from-empty-zendro-project).

-# Setup the local MIAPPE instance
+## Setup the local MIAPPE instance from the Sandbox

 ### Run the docker containers